June 9, 2022 3-5-number-and-operations-fractions

 By: Jeff Todd

-In this post, I want to share a collection of methods that you can use with late elementary students, in Grades 3 to 5, to compare fractions.
-Plus, download a FREE set of problems in which students are asked to use and to think about different strategies for comparing fractions.
+How do you compare fractions in the late elementary grades?
+In this post, I want to share a collection of methods that you can use with students, in Grades 3–5, to compare fractions.
+Plus, download a FREE set of problems in which students are asked to use and think about different strategies for comparing fractions.

 Students’ ability to justify their choice of strategy for comparing fractions is part of Standard for Mathematical Practice 3, “construct viable arguments and critique the reasoning of others.”

 Below I've outlined eight ways to compare fractions.
-Once you develop these different strategies for comparing fractions with your students, check their reasoning skills using the download for this post.
+Once you develop these different strategies for how to compare fractions with your students, check their reasoning skills using the download for this post.

 My printable Explaining Your Reasoning to Compare Fractions Activity asks students to compare fractions using given strategies, by choosing between strategies, and by creating a problem of their own.